spectral-compute/scale-docs/docs/README.md

 ## How do I use SCALE?

 1. [Install SCALE](./manual/how-to-install.md).
-1. Activate SCALE, eg. `. /opt/SCALE/scaleenv gfx1100`
+2. Activate SCALE, eg. `. /opt/SCALE/scaleenv gfx1100`
-1. Compile your [CUDA code with SCALE](https://docs.scale-lang.com/stable/manual/how-to-use/), following steps similar to NVIDIA CUDA.
+3. Compile your [CUDA code with SCALE](https://docs.scale-lang.com/stable/manual/how-to-use/), following the same steps as for NVIDIA CUDA.

 ## What projects have been tested?